The Low Spark of High Heeled Boys: Reception

 Critical retrospectives on the album are generally positive.
 AllMusic was overwhelmingly approving in its assessment, praising the variety brought by the non-Winwood/Capaldi compositions and the power of the lengthy title track, and claiming the album "marked the commercial and artistic apex of the second coming of Traffic".
-In addition, Robert Christgau commented on the band's growth from previous efforts, stating that while the group is "devoid of intellectual thrust," they're "onto something," and "when it works, it suggests a nice paradox—relaxed and exciting at the same time."
+In addition, Robert Christgau commented on the band's growth from previous efforts, stating that while the group is "devoid of intellectual thrust", they're "onto something", and "when it works, it suggests a nice paradox—relaxed and exciting at the same time."
 Pop Matters offered yet another viewpoint, calling it "an album that's easy to listen to over and over, but one that seldom shows up on 'best of' lists."
 It commented that most of the songs are highly underrated and require multiple listens to appreciate.
 It was voted number 625 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

 The album was certified gold less than a year after its release in the United States, and eventually certified platinum in 1996.
 It was remastered and reissued with one bonus track on 19 March 2002.

 Track listing

 The first six songs as listed here are the track order as originally released on LP in the US and many parts of the world.
-Both LP and CD pressings exist with “Light Up Or Leave Me Alone” as the fifth track of the album instead of the third.
-(Awaiting confirmation of when the alternate track order first appeared in these formats.)
+Both LP and CD pressings exist with "Light Up Or Leave Me Alone" as the fifth track of the album instead of the third.

-Note: This is different from the "Rock & Roll Stew Part 1" and "Part 2" recordings on the single.
-It is a previously unreleased version which is the most complete studio performance of the song.
-The album version fades earlier than this version.
-Part 1 on the single is an edit (with shortened instrumental break) of the album version.
-Part 2 (side B of the single) fades in at a point past the album version's fadeout.
+Note: This consists of "Part 1" and "Part 2" from the single, joined into one track.
+Part 1 is an edit of the album version, with about 45 seconds cut from the instrumental break.
+Part 2 is an extended jam that begins, with a fade-in, at a point shortly before the end of the album version's fadeout.
+Thus, in comparison to the album version, this is both an edited and extended version.
 This is also the version of "Rock & Roll Stew" that appears on the Gold compilation.